 Characteristics of Shakespearean Tragedy

-William Shakespeare wrote a number of tragedies which includes: Othello, King Lear, Hamlet, Macbeth, etc. His tragedies were different from Greek tragedies but they were derived from Greek tragedies.
+William Shakespeare wrote several tragedies which includes: Othello, King Lear, Hamlet, Macbeth, etc. His tragedies differed from Greek tragedies but they were derived from Greek tragedies.
 The dramatic form of Shakespearean tragedies derives from ancient tragedies of Athens, which depicted the tragic downfall of a protagonist or renowned persona of Greek legends.
 Characteristics of Shakespearean tragedy are far away from Greek tragedy.

 Characteristics of Shakespearean tragedies are analysis of his tragedies based on his renowned tragic plays like, Othello, King Lear, Macbeth, and Hamlet.
 Below are the characteristics of Shakespearean tragedy.